conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

     - name: runtime_package_name
       # no run_export should be added here.
 This package is missing the
       # development headers and other compilation files.
+   # Typically this package is suffixed with `-devel`
     - name: development_package_name
       build:
         run_exports: